Amazonian Drought Conditions Add Carbon Dioxide to the Atmosphere

 Download high-resolution images here.

-Luciana Gatti (Instituto de Pesquisas Energeticas e Nucleares in Sao Paulo, Brazil); Emanuel Gloor (University of Leeds) and John Miller (CIRES scientist working in NOAA’s Earth System Research Laboratory) are lead authors of the paper, “Drought sensitivity of Amazonian carbon balance revealed by atmospheric measurements,” published in Nature, on Feb.
+Luciana Gatti (Instituto de Pesquisas Energeticas e Nucleares in Sao Paulo, Brazil); Emanuel Gloor (University of Leeds) and John Miller (CIRES scientist working in NOAA’s Earth System Research Laboratories) are lead authors of the paper, “Drought sensitivity of Amazonian carbon balance revealed by atmospheric measurements,” published in Nature, on Feb.
 6, 2014.